GameServerManagers/LinuxGSM-Docs/steamcmd/gslt.md

 Yes CS:GO is the only internet connected server that requires GSLT currently.

-For further information see this useful blog post: [http://dathost.net/blog/important-information-regarding-our-csgo-servers/](http://dathost.net/blog/important-information-regarding-our-csgo-servers/)
+For further information, see [this useful blog post](http://dathost.net/blog/important-information-regarding-our-csgo-servers/).